You can do almost anything with your fancy new smartphone and tablet. Including having your data stolen.

 Protect against malware

 Malicious software that targets mobile devices to steal your data is on the rise.
-Mobile malware often comes disguised as clones of popular and trusted apps, such as Flappy Bird.
+Mobile malware often comes disguised as clones of popular and trusted apps.
 It might then steal account credentials, install other apps without permission, or perform some other unwanted action.

 Don’t leave Bluetooth on